panoptic-labs/docs/docs/developers/V1.0/contract.CollateralTracker.md

 ### _getRequiredCollateralSingleLeg

-Calculate the required amount of collateral for a single leg 'index' of position 'tokenId'.
+Calculate the required amount of collateral for a single leg `index` of position `tokenId`.

 ```solidity